 - Psychosis (can last up to a year)

 Detoxing from meth can be unpleasant and even dangerous without medical support.
-Addicts are strongly encouraged to seek professional treatment when stopping their meth use.
+People addicted to meth are strongly encouraged to seek professional treatment when quitting meth use.

-According to research through the National Institutes of Health (NIH), methamphetamine is most prevalent among middle-aged white people.
+- The National Institutes of Health (NIH) reports that methamphetamine use is most prevalent among middle-aged white people.

 Methamphetamine Addiction Treatment